John Alexander Morrison

 John Alexander Morrison (January 31, 1814 – July 25, 1904) was a Democratic member of the U.S. House of Representatives from Pennsylvania.

+Formative years

-John A. Morrison was born in Colerain Township, Lancaster County, Pennsylvania.
-He studied medicine and graduated from the Jefferson Medical College at Philadelphia, Pennsylvania, in 1837 and commenced practice in Cochranville, Pennsylvania.
+John A. Morrison was born in Colerain Township, Lancaster County, Pennsylvania on January 31, 1814.
+He studied medicine and graduated from the Jefferson Medical College in Philadelphia, Pennsylvania in 1837, and commenced practice in Cochranville, Pennsylvania.